ifwe/bruce/doc/sending_messages.md

 ### Message Types

 Bruce supports two input message types: *AnyPartition* messages and *PartitionKey* messages.
-The difference between these two message types is how a partition is chosen for topics with multiple partitions.
+The difference between them is how a partition is chosen for topics with multiple partitions.

 If you wish to give Bruce full control over partition selection, then send an AnyPartition message.
 Bruce will distrubute AnyPartition messages across the